I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ip_offload_stats.md

      discarded because no route (such as an offloaded path state object) could be found to transmit them to their destination.
 See
      "ipOutNoRoutes" in RFC 2011.

-`OutOctets`

-The total number of octets (bytes) in IP datagrams that the offload target supplied to its IP
-     layer in requests for transmission on offloaded TCP connections.
-Octets from datagrams counted in
-     <b>OutRequests</b> must be counted here.
-     <b>OutOctets</b> must include the number of bytes in the IP header and payload.

-`OutRequests`

-The number of IP datagrams that the offload target supplied to its IP layer in requests for
-     transmission on offloaded TCP connections.
-See
-     "ipOutRequests" in RFC 2011.

 ## Remarks
 The statistics in the IP_OFFLOAD_STATS structure pertain only to IP datagrams that the offload target